Jarthianur/VirtualFlightRadar-Backend/README.md

 From inside the projects root directory follow these steps.

+Either adjust the *vfrb.properties* file right now to deploy it ready-to-use, or later.
 Edit the *bootstrap.sh* according to Your needs.
 There are just a few variables, which need to be set as stated in their comments.
 Next run `./install.sh` and look at its output.
 If all requirements are met, the VFR-B was successfully built, stored where specified and a systemd service was properly configured.
 To add the systemd service run

 ```bash